Prototyping with SLA vs. FDM

 The best parts aren’t made by chance — they’re the product of hours of testing and refining designs before production even begins.
 Prototyping plays a key role in the product design process, helping engineers detect potential flaws or issues in a part’s design early on.
 With this information, product teams can avoid costly, time-consuming design revisions while improving the quality of the final part.

-The advent of additive manufacturing technologies enabled faster prototyping that is more cost-effective and more accurate.
+The advent of 3D printing technologies enabled faster prototyping that is more cost-effective and more accurate.
 Two of the most common — and most effective — additive manufacturing methods for prototyping are fused deposition modeling (FDM) and stereolithography (SLA), each of which presents product teams with a unique set of benefits and ideal use cases.

 Key considerations for fused deposition modeling (FDM)

 FDM, the most common method of 3D printing, uses a heated nozzle to print lines of molten thermoplastic filaments, creating a part one layer of material at a time.
 The low cost of materials and speed of automated production makes the process ideal for creating proof-of-concept models and quickly prototyping large, simple parts.

 One key limitation of FDM is that part resolution is partially determined by the size of the extrusion nozzle.
 This extrusion process results in visible gaps around the perimeter of each layer due to the rounded edges of the extruded material.
 This process also results in anisotropic mechanical properties because the bond between layers is inherently weaker than the base material itself..
 As such, FDM generally isn’t ideal for producing parts with intricate details or smooth surface finishes.